Find Schools

 $30,462 Avg Student Debt

-On average, students take out $30,462 in loans while pursuing their degree.
+By the time they get their degree, students from this school have racked up an average of $30,462 in student loans.
 During the early years of their career, UMN Crookston graduates make an average of $51,681 annually.

 $46,060 Average Earnings